 - Desktops: Mac and PC models

 Televisions — both old tube models and newer flat-screen models — contain gold in the printed circuit boards and/or integrated circuits.
-As with most items in this list, older models typically contain more gold, even if they are smaller than newer flat-screen models.
 Examples include:

 - CRT (Tube) TVs: Brands like Emerson, Panasonic, Quasar, and Toshiba

 Both film and digital still cameras have circuit boards with gold components.
-Additionally, camcorders — particularly older models that record full-size VHS tapes — have larger circuit boards that contain gold and other valuable metals like silver, copper, and lead.
+Additionally, camcorders — especially older models that record full-size VHS tapes — have larger circuit boards that contain gold and other valuable metals.
 Examples include:

 - Camcorders: Brands like JVC, Panasonic, RCA, and Zenith